 2. Team Meeting Checklist for planning a truly productive meeting

 Source: Team Meeting Checklist

-A helpful tip for holding a successful meeting is having a checklist to go through so you can make sure the meeting goes as smooth as possible.
+A helpful tip for holding a successful meeting is to have a checklist to go through so you can make sure the meeting goes as smoothly as possible.
 The Team Meeting Checklist lays out the 25 essential conditions of a good meeting, starting with preparations and objectives during a meeting.
 The checklist also covers what will happen after the meeting, for example, “participants will receive a follow-up within 24 hours” and “unfinished business will be put on the next agenda.”.

 Although it might seem like a set of basics that only newbies should learn, very often even experienced meeting organizers meet these objectives.
 A clear and easy-to-follow outline is very helpful for the organizer as well as the chairman, and the checklist also helps to set clear expectations for attendees.